 Approximately one in five Medicare beneficiaries is re-hospitalized within 30 days of discharge, in part because 64 percent of them received no post-acute care between discharge and readmission.
 Not surprisingly, a growing number of healthcare providers and patient advocates are focusing increased attention on improving transitions of care following discharge, be it to the patient’s home, a nursing home, home health agency, or other community-based facility.

-Delmarva Foundation invites healthcare professionals from all provider settings as well as patients/patient advocates and interested stakeholders to become partners in this important community-based initiative to improve the quality of care for Medicare beneficiaries who transition among care settings.
+AQIN-DC partners with healthcare professionals from all provider settings as well as patients/patient advocates and interested stakeholders to improve the quality of care for Medicare beneficiaries who transition across care settings.

-Delmarva Foundation staff members are also available to consult with community care transitions organizations/coalitions who are interested in applying for federal funding to support their efforts.
+AQIN-DC staff are also available to consult with community care transitions organizations/coalitions who are interested in applying for federal funding to support their efforts.

 AQIN Webinar: The Imperative for Cross-Setting Coordination of Care